 Basis of accounting refers to when revenues and expenditures are recognized in the accounts and reported in the financial statements.
 Basis of accounting relates to the timing of measurements made, regardless of the measurement focus applied.
-All governmental type funds are accounted for using the regulatory basis of accounting.
+All governmental type funds are accounted for using the regulatory (Statutory) basis of accounting.
 Revenues are recognized when they are received rather than earned.
 Under the regulatory basis of accounting, expenditures are generally recognized when encumbered rather than at the time the related fund liability is incurred.
+Fiduciary type funds are accounted for using the cash basis of accounting.
 These practices differ from generally accepted accounting principles.